ramblingsofadev/docs/dependency-injection.md

     ? new FileBinderMetadataCollectionCache('/tmp/binderMetadataCollectionCache.txt')
     : null;
 $binderDispatcher = new LazyBinderDispatcher($metadataCache);
-$binderDispatcher->dispatch([new UserBinder], $container);
+$binderDispatcher->dispatch([new UserBinder()], $container);
 ```

 That's it.
-Now, whenever we call `$container->resolve(IUserService::class)`, it will automatically run `UserBinder::bind()` once and use the binding defined inside to resolve it every time after.
-Additionally, any binder that resolves interfaces bound by `UserBinder` will also be dispatched.
+The first time we dispatch the binders, the binder metadata will be collected and cached for future requests.
+Also, whenever a binder resolves an interface bound in another binder, that other binder will be automatically dispatched, too.

 > **Note:** It's recommended that you only use caching for production environments.
 Otherwise, changes you make to your binders might not be reflected.

 <h3 id="using-application-builders">Using Application Builders</h3>

-The [application builder](configuration.md#application-builders) library provides helper methods to simplify building your application, including registering your binders.
+The application builder library provides helper methods to simplify building your application, including registering your binders.
 Refer to [its documentation](configuration.md#component-binders) to learn more about it.